phillipinseoul/CS341-Network/README.md

   2. Plot the graph for congestion control mechanism in each scenario (Use gnuplot).
     * TCP Throughput (.rx file)
     * Congestion Window Size (.cwnd file)
+  3. How to run the simulation?
+    + Copy the .cc file to "scratch/" directory
+    + Run on ubuntu terminal: "./waf --run scratch/filename"

 #### Network Topology
   * Nodes: n0 - n4